 A pre-selection of seven regions took place: Antioquia, Caquetá, Cauca, Huila, Magdalena, Meta, Risaralda, based on the results of the GRAS risk assessment, potential sourcing regions of Melitta and potential synergies with other similar projects.

 In-depth baseline study

-The Alliance of Bioversity International and the International Center for Tropical Agriculture (ABC) in Colombia has conducted a detailed baseline study within the seven pre-selected regions and provided the project with key baseline information that allow strengthening the impact, sustainability, scope and quality of interventions through
+The Alliance of Bioversity International and the International Center for Tropical Agriculture (CIAT) in Colombia has conducted a detailed baseline study within the seven pre-selected regions and provided the project with key baseline information that allow strengthening the impact, sustainability, scope and quality of interventions through:

 Multistakeholder workshop to discuss results of the baseline study